The mixing time of the switch Markov chains: a unified approach: Definitions and preliminaries, the structure of the sets of realizations

 \begin{definition} For simple graphs, the non-chords are exactly the pairs of the form $(v,v)$, as loops are forbidden.
 Because no further constraints have to be set, we call their degree sequences \textbf{unconstrained}.
 In \textbf{bipartite} graphs, $(u,v)$ is a chord if and only if $u$ and $v$ are in different vertex classes. \end{definition} In the case of directed graphs (Section~\ref{sec:directed}), we further restrict the set of \textbf{chords}.

 It is a well-known fact that the set of all possible realizations of a \textbf{graphic} \UC\ sequence is connected under the switch operation.
-See for example~\cite{H55}~or~\cite{H62}.
-It is interesting to know, however, that the first known proof is from 1891~\cite{pet}.
-For bipartite graphs the equivalent results were proved in 1957 in~\cite{G57} and~\cite{R57}.
+See for example~\cite{H55} (Havel, 1957) or~\cite{H62} (Hakimi, 1962).
+It is interesting to know, however, that the first known proof is from 1891~\cite{pet} (Petersen, 1891).
+For bipartite graphs the equivalent results were proved in 1957 in~\cite{G57} (Gale, 1957) and~\cite{R57} (Ryser, 1957).
 The ``classical'' proofs work through so called ``canonical'' realizations.
-However, the paths between different realizations, created in this way, are often very far from shortest possible.
-Therefore in this paper we will use another way to design these paths.
+However, the paths between different realizations, created in this way, are very far from efficient for the purpose of applying them in Sinclair's multicommodity-flow method.
+Therefore another way has to be designed to select the appropriate paths.

 To that end, let us consider two realizations of the same (bipartite or unconstrained) degree sequence.
 Those edges, that are present or missing in both realizations, do not need to be changed.
 The remaining pairs of vertices, each of which is an edge in exactly one of the realizations, form the symmetric difference of the two realizations, usually denoted by $\nabla$.
 To any alternating circuit decomposition of $\nabla$, we are going to assign a sequence of switches that transform the first realization into the second (this is described right after the proof of Lemma~\ref{th:switch-sequence}).